 30 Health Mistakes You Don't Know You Are Making

 Eating fast food, failing to exercise, smoking a pack of cigarettes per day, avoiding the doctor… Everyone knows that certain habits, practices, and lifestyle choices are seriously bad for your health.
 However, there are many health mistakes you're probably making without even realizing it.
-The good news is, all of them have an easy fix — and The Remedy will tell you how.
+The good news is, all of them have an easy fix — and Eat This, Not That!
+Health will tell you how.

 You're Applying Heat to an Injury

 "It might be your first instinct to apply heat to painful areas, but it could actually aggravate your injury," explains Dr. Thanu Jey, Clinic Director at Yorkville Sports Medicine Clinic.
 "Applying heat to painful areas can actually make things worse," he explains.
 "If you've suffered a recent injury, inflammation to the damaged tissue is likely to follow.
 Although heat feels good and loosens up stiff tissues, it actually promotes an increase in inflammation, which can lead to more stiffness, pain, and mobility loss."

 The Rx: Instead of heat, Dr. Jey recommends icing injuries immediately and to stop using that area to prevent further damage.